Agoric/documentation/main/dapps/alpha-release-candidate.md

    escrowing the underlying good for sale in an auction or covered call.
 3. `publicFacet` - an object that will be available through Zoe to anyone who knows the contract instance.
-The publicFacet is good for general queries, such as getting the current price.
+The publicFacet is good for general queries and actions, such as getting the current price or creating public invitations.

 ### Access contract terms